Statuses in Latin with translation. Quotes in Latin with translation

 Antiquus amor cancer est.

-"Old love is not forgotten."
+"Old love is never forgotten."

 Vox p?puli vox D?i.